The Beginner’s Guide To Greek Wines

 Xinomavro from Naoussa

-Xinomavro is being hailed as “The Barolo of Greece,” where it grows in the regions Naoussa and Amyndeo because the wine can taste strikingly similar to Nebbiolo with dark cherry fruit, licorice, allspice, and occasionally subtle tomato notes with high-tannin and medium-plus acidity.
+Some call Xinomavro “The Barolo of Greece” because it can taste strikingly similar to Nebbiolo.
+Expect dark cherry fruit, licorice, allspice, and occasionally subtle tomato notes with high-tannin and medium-plus acidity.

 8. Rapsani Wine blends